telerik/kendo-react-dropdowns/docs/autocomplete/index.md

 ## Accessibility

 //TBD applicable? - The AutoComplete is WAI ARIA-accessible through the `Tab` key.
-The `aria-valuemin`, `aria-valuemax`, and `aria-valuetext` properties define the accessibility values when the user drags the handle of the Slider or interacts with the Slider through its buttons.
+The `aria-valuemin`, `aria-valuemax`, and `aria-valuetext` properties define the accessibility values when the user drags the handle of the AutoComplete or interacts with the AutoComplete through its buttons.

 ## Suggested Links